Trump plans Florida rally, medical exam on TV

 The illness has kept the Republican president from holding public rallies and attending fundraisers at a critical juncture of the campaign.
 He trails Democratic rival Joe Biden in opinion polls with just weeks to go before the November 3 election.

-Attendees at the Florida rally will be given a temperature check, masks that they will be encouraged to wear and access to hand sanitizer, the campaign said.
+Attendees at the Florida rally will be given a temperature check, masks that they will be encouraged to wear and access to hand sanitiser, the campaign said.

 White House spokeswoman Kayleigh McEnany said the president was hard at work and ready to go as soon as he got approval from his doctor, telling Fox News, "He wants to talk to the American people, and he wants to be out there."